darkfeline/dantalian/doc/quickstart.rst

 Convert a directory so you can tag it::

-   $ hfs convert pics/fruit
+   $ dantalian convert pics/fruit
-   $ hfs tag food pics/fruit
+   $ dantalian tag food pics/fruit
    $ tree .
    .
    ├── pics